 - Result: 35 conversions, $57 avg CPA

 After two months, this plumbing company went from $65 CPA at 38 conversions to $57 CPA at 35-39 conversions with a higher budget.
-That is a 12% CPA improvement while maintaining volume ā achieved through patience and incremental adjustments.
+A 12% CPA improvement while maintaining volume.
+No tricks.
+Just patience and incremental adjustments.

 Industry CPA Benchmarks: Where Do You Stand?